ChurchSafety Logo and homepage linkPencil

 Emergency lighting

-Buildings can be plunged into darkness if there is a power failure, which might be caused by the outbreak of fire within the building.
-People must be able to find their way out of the building safely, which is why emergency lighting is used.
+Buildings can be plunged into darkness if there is a power failure, which might be caused by the outbreak of fire within the building or because of an electrical fault far away from the premises.
+People must be able to find their way out of the building safely, which is why emergency lighting is used in many public spaces and workplaces.

-Emergency lighting can range from self-contained or central battery systems which are a part of the electrical installation, but even the smallest of premises can have emergency lighting through using torches.
+Emergency lighting can be in the form of self-contained or central battery systems which are a part of the electrical installation, but even the smallest of premises can have emergency lighting through torches and similar equipment which is readily available on the high-street.

 Emergency lighting requirements

-The emergency lighting that you provide in your Church or Place of Worship depends on the size of the building along with some other factors:
+The emergency lighting that you provide in your Church or Place of Worship depends on the size of the building, along with some other factors, including:

-• The use of the building at night time
+• If the building is in use at night time;

-• Locations of the building where there are no windows to let in outside lighting
+• Locations within the building where there are no windows to let in outside light;

-Consideration also needs to be given to those hazards that would be made worse by a power cut, including dangerous machinery or areas (such as boiler rooms) and places that could pose a serious safety hazard, such as steps.
+Consideration also needs to be given to those hazards that would be made worse by a power cut, including dangerous machinery or areas (such as boiler rooms) and places that could pose a serious safety hazard, such as steps and stairs.
+These hazards might also be present outside the building, which also needs to be considered.

 After this assessment, it might be the case that there is no need for emergency lighting.
-Typically, this is the outcome if you do not use the building in the night and there are windows to let in natural light.
+Typically, this is an appropriate outcome if the building is never used in the night and there are windows to let in natural light, meaning that no person would be in any danger if the lights went off.
+However, it would generally be accepted that emergency lighting should form part of the fire safety provision of most premises.

-In small Places of Worship where a few people meet, you may be able to use a handful of torches which are kept in convenient places (such as next to the organ, in the pulpit and near exit doors).
-Some torches have a charger which plugs into a mains socket, and these torches usually come on automatically when the mains power fails and would be preferred to other torches.
+In small Places of Worship where a few people meet, a handful of torches which are kept in convenient places (such as next to the organ, in the pulpit and near exit doors), might be acceptable.
+Some torches types have a charger which plugs into a mains socket, and these torches usually come on automatically when the mains power fails so would be preferred to other torches.
+Small fluorescent torches might provide a better distribution of light than a normal torch.

 Self-contained emergency light fittings contain a battery charger, a rechargeable battery and a light source, which is usually an 8-watt fluorescent tube.
-Some units have spotlights, and these are ideal for taller rooms or large spaces (such as many Churches and Cathedrals), where it is not otherwise practical to install emergency lighting.
+The majority of units are 'bulkheads' which are mounted on the wall.
+Some units contain two spotlights, and these are ideal for taller rooms or large spaces (such as many Churches and Cathedrals), where it is not otherwise practical to install emergency lighting.
+Most emergency installations would comprise either bulkhead or twin-spot units, or both, to meet the needs of the premises.

 Where to install fittings

 The main purpose of the emergency lighting is to ensure people can find an exit or fire exit safely.
-Emergency lights should be installed along corridors, on stairs, near fire exits and fire extinguishers or fire alarm call points.
-The area directly outside of the final exit door should also be lit up by an emergency light.
+Emergency lights should be installed along corridors, on stairs, near fire exits and fire extinguishers or fire alarm call points as well as at exit doors.
+The area directly outside of the final exit door should also be lit by an emergency light.

-Additional emergency lighting is usually necessary in larger rooms, disabled toilets, near electrical fuse boxes, fire alarm control panels, fire fighting equipment and anywhere else where people could be in danger in a power cut or might need a source of lighting.
+Additional emergency lighting is usually necessary in larger rooms, within disabled toilets, near electrical fuse boxes, fire alarm control panels and anywhere where people could be in danger in a power cut or might need a source of lighting.
+Even if there is emergency lighting installed, a number of torches can be useful, perhaps to aid premises evacuation or to help someone to turn on the power after it has tripped.

 Testing

-All emergency lights need to be checked from time to time.
+All emergency lights need to be tested from time to time.
 For lights that are on all the time, which are known as maintained lights, you should check that the unit is lit every time you use the building as part of the standard opening-up routine.
+In any case, all lights have a power on or charging light (often red on older units and green on newer ones) which should be checked every week.
+(There's no need to replace ones with red indicator lights for green ones so long as the fitting remains fit-for-purpose.)

-Switches are usually wired into the lighting circuits to help you test the emergency lights.
-You often need to use a special key, but some are operated by holding a magnet next to the light fitting and some lights have a simple push button on them.
+Switches are usually wired into the lighting circuits to help test the emergency lights.
+Often a special key is used, but some are operated by holding a magnet next to the light fitting and some designs have a simple push button on them.
 If none of these are available, you will need to turn off the lighting circuits at the mains fuse box or consumer unit.

-If you use torches, simply check that they work by briefly turning on the torch on a weekly basis and change the batteries every few months to make sure that they are not going to be flat when you need to use them.
+If torches are being used, simply check the operation by briefly turning on the torch on a weekly basis and change the batteries every few months to make sure that they are not going to be flat when you need to use them.
+With rechargeable torches, the batteries should be replaced every few years as the ability for a battery to retain a full charge diminishes with age.

-You need to make a note of when you tested your emergency lights (you could use a note book for this).
-Also, make a note of anything that did not work and what you have done (or are going to do) to fix any problems.
+Make a note of when emergency lights have been tested and checked (a note book could be used for this).
+Also, make a note of anything that did not work properly when it was tested along with what you have done (or are going to do) to fix any problems, signing off repairs when they have been completed satisfactorily.

 Additional Information

-A competent electrician, safety systems designer or building services engineer should be consulted about the installation of emergency lighting.
+A competent person should be consulted about the installation of emergency lighting.
 It is recommended that all emergency lighting systems fulfil the requirements set out in British Standard BS5266.

 [Home Page] [About Us] [Site Map & Search] [FAQ]